hacksparr0w/mesmer/README.md

 # mesmer

-Delightful static site generator based on React and esbuild
+Mesmer is a delightful static site generator based on React and esbuild.